mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

     - Begin Date = 9/5/2023
     - End Date = 10/15/2023
     - End Reason Code = PE-02
+    - Membership / Attendance Units: Hours
+    - Percent Enrolled: 0 or omitted
-    - Membership Hours = 40
+    - Membership = 40
-    - Attendance Hours = 30
+    - Attendance = 30
     - Submit funding sources PF, CC and TITLE
 3. Demonstrate how **Student A** can be simultaneously associated with an Early Childhood Screening Association (aka Preschool Screening) with the same Begin Date of 9/5/2023.
 4. Associate **Student B** with an EE-ECFE Program
     - Begin Date: 10/6/2023
     - End Date: 6/11/2024 (default to last day in the school year)
+    - Membership / Attendance Units: Hours
+    - Percent Enrolled: 0 or omitted
     - Membership: 640
     - Attendance: 580
     - Submit funding sources ECFE and CC
 5. Associate **Student C** with an EE-SR Program
     - Begin Date: 9/7/2023
     - End Date: 6/11/2024 (default to last day in the school year)
+    - Membership / Attendance Units: Hours
+    - Percent Enrolled: 0 or omitted
     - Membership: 640
     - Attendance: 580
     - Submit funding sources CSPF and OD
 6. Add an association for **Student C** with an EE-ECSE Program starting on the same date demonstrating that they can be associated with both EE-ECSE and EE-SR at the same time.
     - Begin Date: 9/7/2023
     - End Date: 6/11/2024 (default to last day in the school year)
+    - Membership / Attendance Units: Hours
     - Membership: 640
     - Attendance: 580
 7. Associate **Student D** with an EE-ECSE Program
     - Begin Date: 10/17/2023
     - End Date: 6/11/2024 (default to last day in the school year)
+    - Membership / Attendance Units: Hours
     - Membership: 540
     - Attendance: 500
 8. Associate **Student E** with an EE-SR+ Program
     - Begin Date: 9/5/2023
     - End Date: 6/11/2024 (default to last day in the school year)
     - Program Section Descriptor of Section D
+    - Membership / Attendance Units: Days
-    - Membership: 60 (days)
+    - Membership: 60
     - Attendance: 50
     - Calendar Reference: link to the EE calendar set up for School Readiness Plus
 9. Associate **Student F** with an EE-VPK Program
     - Begin Date: 9/5/2023
     - End Date: 6/11/2024 (default to last day in the school year)
     - Program Section Descriptor of Section F
+    - Membership / Attendance Units: Days
     - Membership: 60
     - Attendance: 50
     - Calendar Reference: link to the EE calendar set up for VPK